-Time management is one of those things that I still struggle with.
+Is time management for kids that much different than time management for adults?
+I would argue, yes.
 Even as a child, this was a problem area for me.
 Part of my problem is a developing strategies and then sticking with them.
 Sometimes it could be as simple as some of these time management tips for kids.
 Maybe if I’d tried some of these as a child, those habits would have stuck with me as an adult.
 You could even say that time management is another key for raising kids with character.

 10 Time Management Tips for Kids